 Paul is a first year PhD candidate in the Writing and Rhetoric program.
 He was born and raised in the San Francisco Bay Area and graduated from U.C.
 Berkeley, where he received a BA in Rhetoric.
 He recently received both an MA in Professional Writing and Rhetoric and a TESL certificate from GMU.
 During his time in the MA program, Paul worked as an ESL specialist at the Writing Center and taught several courses for INTO Mason.
 He is researching how to design coursework that will help international students take on the challenges of academic writing in the U.S. When he isn’t studying, he loves exploring every last inch of the Smithsonian Museums.

 Amechi is a 4th year student at George Mason University from Prince George's County Maryland.
 He is majoring in Mechanical Engineering with hopes to pursue his bachelors and come back from Grad School after getting work experience in his field.
 He is a proud executive board member of The National Society of Black Engineers GMU chapter, who are regionally ranked.
 He loves to help and mentor the youth of society.
 He is involved with many mentorship programs and also teaches STEM courses to elementary/middle school students.
 He appreciates the many experiences he has gained from George Mason and hopes to give back to the University when he is established.

-Blain is a sophomore majoring in Community Health.
+Blain is a junior majoring in Community Health.
 She is an active member of Women of Color in STEM and the Street Team for the Patriots Activity Council here at George Mason.
-She has held executive board positions like Co-chair of Budget Committee for the Black Excellence Gala and External Affairs Correspondent for Fashion Society.
+She has held executive board positions like Co-chair of Budget Committee for the Black Excellence Gala.
 If Blain is not drowning in homework, you can find her sleeping, playing volleyball or hanging out with friends and family.